 The minimum salary of a professional player in the Overwatch League is $50,000/year

 Again, the South Koreans are dominating.
-However, an American took the second spot for itself, bringing honor to his country.
+However, an American took the second spot for himself.
 Fourth is another American (super) and fifth is a South Korean (Rascal).

 To sum up